 Types of SNMP devices include switches, bridges, routers, access servers, computer hosts, hubs, and printers.
 These are devices that are part of your SNMP network and relay important information via SNMP about the status of your remote sites.

-An RTU can monitor multiple devices and relay important status information to a master or person responsible to fix any issue.
+Perhaps the most important device for remote alarm monitoring and control is the general purpose remote telemetry unit (RTU).
+An RTU can monitor and manage multiple devices and relay important status information to a master or person responsible to fix any issue.
 It can be used alone to monitor a single site or joined to a manager or master station if your network has multiple sites with multiple RTUs.

 A manager, or master, is another very important SNMP device, but it is not always needed.
 When a company needs to monitor a lot of remote sites, they may use a manager.
 It joins all the RTUs and equipment they monitor into one, easy to monitor, streamlined platform.
 This allows the company to monitor a large amount of gear remotely from one central office.

 A major drawback with using basic SNMP managers is that they can be limited to SNMP devices only.
 For a network of devices that use other protocols (such as TL1, TBOS, TABS, or ASCII text messages), other alarm masters will be needed to manage those devices.
 This may add extra screens to your network monitoring system.
 It may also require more staff and training to monitor.

 A multi-protocol master alarm system can join SNMP devices with other devices to present a common interface.
 All the events appear on a single management and control interface.
 This gets rid of the complexity of a lot of screens, additional operators and training.This can have significant cost advantages for your company.